vsTerminus/Mojo-Discord/README.md

 This is a set of Perl Modules designed to implement parts of the Discord public API.
 It is intended for users wishing to create some variety of text-chat bots.

-There are three modules involved
+There are four modules involved

+- **Net::Discord::Auth** handles some basic OAuth2 Token Request functionality.
+Since it turns out I don't need this, it likely will not be developed much further.
+It is also not covered by the Net::Discord wrapper module.
 - **Net::Discord::Gateway** handles the Websocket realtime event monitoring part (connect and monitor the chat)
 - **Net::Discord::REST** handles calls to the REST web API for things you want the bot to actualy *do* (eg, send a message)
-- **Net::Discord** is a wrapper that saves the user the trouble of managing both APIs manually.
+- **Net::Discord** is a wrapper that saves the user the trouble of managing both REST and Gateway APIs manually.

 ## Note: This module does not and likely will never implement the complete API.